demystifyfp/demystifyfp/content/fsharp/series/fstweet/deploying-to-azure-app-service.md

 }
 ```

-To host our application in Azure App Service we first need to have a [Azure App Service Plan](https://docs.microsoft.com/en-us/azure/app-service/azure-web-sites-web-hosting-plans-in-depth-overview)
+To host our application in Azure App Service, we first need to have an [Azure App Service Plan](https://docs.microsoft.com/en-us/azure/app-service/azure-web-sites-web-hosting-plans-in-depth-overview)

 Let's creates an App Service plan named `fsTweetServicePlan` in the Free pricing tier